 A.: Go to the US Soccer website Safe Soccer page to read about the SafeSport Authorization Act and applicable US Soccer Policies, download the Handbook, and get answers to FAQs.

-Q.: How do I sign up for a Grassroots Referee Course?
+Q.: How do I sign up for an In-Person Grassroots Referee Course?

 A.: Course dates and times will be posted to the Calendar Events Summary.
 Find a clinic that you would like to attend, click on the event, and follow the instructions provided to register for it.
 All courses require pre-registration and payment through the Learning Center before attending.